nodelogicau/coucal/README.md

 interoperability standards including iCalendar and vCard, and supports many derivatives of the following base data
 types:

-* Events - scheduling of public and private events
-* Tasks - tracking actionable tasks and activities
-* Journaling - recording shared notes and outcomes of collaborations
+* Actions
 * Availability - scheduling resource and individual availability for collaboration
 * Entities - capturing details of collaborative resources and actors
+* Events - scheduling of public and private events
+* Issues - tracking actionable tasks and activities
+* Metrics
+* Notes - recording shared notes and outcomes of collaborations
+* Requests

 ### Content Structure